GodotModding/gmlwiki/docs/guides/modding/file_paths.md

+---
+description: A brief overview of where to find a few important files and folders across your computer.
+---

 # Important Files and Folders

 A brief overview of where to find a few important files and folders across your computer.